 If You Fall Out Of Your Kayak, Don’t Panic!

 Every Riverlife kayaking participant is given a Personal Flotation Device (PFD).
 The first thing to remember, if you do fall in, is do not panic.
 There are simple and safe techniques for getting back in which are demonstrated in your safety briefing.
-If you can’t swim our kayak hire is not for you and we ask that you please keep an eye out for when our kayak tours begin again.
+If you can’t swim that’s okay!
+Just please ensure you have booked a guided experiences.
+That way, our fully-qualified instructors can help you along the way.

 Zero Tolerance Policy

-Riverlife operates with a Zero Tolerance Drugs & Alcohol Policy for all activities.
+Riverlife operates with a Zero Tolerance Drugs & Alcohol policy for all activities.
 Because of this, if found to be in breach of this policy, you can not participate in the adventure.
-Should you arrive intoxicated, there is no option for rescheduling or refunds.
+Should you arrive intoxicated, there are no option for rescheduling or refunds.
 However, if you are looking to have a drink afterwards, we have alcoholic beverages available.